 - Coloring Easter Eggs: My favorite way we’ve ever dyed eggs is with silk ties (instructions here) but this year with an overeager two year old, we’re going to color Easter egg pictures instead.
 There are a ton of free printables online and Lincoln will enjoy it just as much and I won’t have to worry about dye all over everything.

 - Easter pajamas!
 This year my kids have new Hanna Andersson jammies coming in their Easter baskets because we aren’t getting dressed most days.
 Amazon also has some really cute options.

 - Sorting Easter Eggs: Let your toddler sort + separate easter eggs by color before you fill them with candy.

 - Resurrection rolls or Resurrection cookies: We’re trying one of these this year to demonstrate how the tomb was empty when Jesus was resurrected and my kids are so excited.

 - Paper plate easter bunny craft: This looks super simple (if you have pipe cleaners and pompoms) and so cute.

 - Holy week devotionals and activities: This year we’ve been doing short daily devotionals following the last week of Christ’s life.
-Here is a good online resource if you want to do something similar.
+This is the book we’ve been using.